greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/live_1_1.md

 ---
 title: How we live our values
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/live_1_1/
+description: ''
+linkTitle: How we live our values
+type: docs
 ---

 The Create Engineering Managers lead by example.
 This page shares how the EMs live GitLab [values](/handbook/values/).